YufeiZhan/ip2020-git-advanced/README.md

 **Step 4.3: Delete branches**
 - if you want to delete the branch A after merging, use `git branch -d <branch A>`
 - if you want to delete the branch A before merging, use `git branch -D <branch A>`
+- if you want to delete a remote branch A on Github, use `git push origin --delete <branch A>`

 **Step 5: Create new repository on Github (if you want to work with a team)**
 - to add a local repo that was already created, use `git add remote origin <github_URL>` command